Intro to Beer Pong:

 -Maximum of three cups hit a round.

--Players may bounce the ball into the cup instead of shooting.
-The bounce shot counts as only one cup.
+-Players may not bounce the ball instead of shooting.

--There is no elbow rule.
+-There is not an elbow rule.
 This means you can lean over the table as much as you want.
-The only restrictions are you can’t go past the halfway mark of the table and your body can’t move your own cups or move the table when you shoot.
+The only restrictions are you can’t go past the halfway mark of the table and your body can’t move or touch your own cups or the table when you shoot.
+Both feet must be touching the ground when you shoot.

--There is no heating up or fire, no island calls, no fingering or blowing the balls out of cups, no behind the back shots, and no deathcup.
+-There are no special or party rules.
+There is no "heating up" or "fire", no "island" calls, no "fingering" or "blowing" the balls out of cups, no behind the back shots, and no "deathcup".

--Distractions are allowed, but not over the cups.
+-Respectful distractions are allowed, but not over the cups or table.

 -Cup reracks are automatic at six, three, and one.
 The racks are triangle, triangle, center the last cup respectively.
 The rerack is automatic and happens even in the middle of a team’s shots.
 It is the shooting team’s responsibility to not shoot until their cups are reracked.
 Follow the racks diagram below.